 - The bike: Slopestyle bikes are very similar to freeride bikes as they have to endure similar stresses and strains.
 So think small, light, strong, easy to manoeuvre and with enough travel to land some significant air.

-Watch the Crankworx Innsbruck Slopestyle contest from Crankworx Innsbruck live on Red Bull TV on October 3.
+Watch the Crankworx Innsbruck Slopestyle contest from Crankworx Innsbruck 2020 on Red Bull TV.

 Four-cross (4X) and dual slalom